Energy independence, cost-efficient, and a great looking roof!

 In the app, you Tap on any item to get more details, such as a graph of the power over each day and total power for the day.

-For 2020, there is a 26% federal tax credit on the solar portion of the roof or about 2/3’s of the project cost in my case.
+For 2020, there is a 26% federal tax credit on the solar portion of the roof or about 2/3’s of the project cost in our case.
 If the Powerwalls are installed at the same time as the solar roof, it also gets the 26% tax credit.
 This tax credit normally decreases each year, but the 26% credit was extended through 2021.

 Some states have additional rebates or tax credits.
 For example, Hawaii offers a 35% tax credit on solar, worth up to $5,000.